kuertee/x4-mod-da-ku-ai-tweaks/README.md

 History
 =======
+8.0.1.0, 28 Sep 2025:
+- Tweak: Optimise MTE vector query.
+- Tweak: Removed obsolete DeadAir settings from the Extension Options.
+Previously, some were left on the list even if they had no effect to the game because the code has been made obsolete or invalid by updates.
+- Bug-fix: The language files may have been broken for some players that don't use English texts.

 8.0.0.10, 19 Sep 2025:
 - Tweak: Move to engage (MTE) and Step forward (SF) behaviours are now only performed when they need to: at the start of a station attack run and when the ships are either not firing at their target (i.e. out of range) or the ships' module targets are difficult to hit (i.e. no line-of-sight).
 In previous versions, ships performed MTEs at every new module target and SFs every minute even if they already have solution to their module targets.
 - Tweak: Optimised some function calls by saving their data and then using them instead of getting the game to recalculate them: destination query, MTE attack vector query, is target overwhelmed query.